-Three Remaining Abu Sayyaf Terrorists in Bohol Now On Survival Mode, No Longer A Threat
+Three Remaining Abu Sayyaf Terrorists In Bohol Now On Survival Mode, No Longer A Threat

-The remaining members of the local terrorist group Abu Sayyaf who were spotted in Bohol earlier this month are now on their own, a military official said Saturday.
+The remaining members of the local terrorist group, Abu Sayyaf, who were spotted in Bohol earlier this month, are now on their own, a military official said Saturday.
 General Oscar Lactao, commander of the Armed Forces Central Command, shared that without a leader or guide to go around, “they could not pose a threat to Bohol because they are now in survival mode, always on the run and hungry.”

 ABS-CBN reports that the three surviving members left of the group of Abu Rami in Bohol, were identified as Alias Asis, Alias Abu Omar, and Alias Ubayda.
-Omar and Asis were spotted by locals in Clarin, Bohol this week.
-Ubayda, according to charcoal makers in the town of Tubignon, asked for food, slippers, cell phone, and money.
+Omar and Asis were spotted by locals in Clarin, Bohol, this week.
+Ubayda, according to charcoal makers in the town of Tubignon, asked for food, slippers, a cell phone, and money.

 LOOK: The area in Brgy.
 Buenos Aires, Tubigon, Bohol where an Abu Sayyaf was allegedly seen last Tuesday. @gmanews pic.twitter.com/jpc3ZvKdbv